Budget and timing are the two major reasons why businesses and salespersons lose B2B deals. This is according to a report from Chorus.

 - It’s generally more expensive (with fewer exceptions in the consumer world like computers)

-- It’s a more complicated decision which affects a broader group of the organization
+- It’s a more complicated decision that affects a broader group of the organization

 - Due to this investment, reviewing competitors tends to take longer, and incorporates both emotional (impact) and logical (features) thinking

-B2C marketers often struggle when switching to a B2B context.
+B2C marketers often struggle when switching to a B2B sales context.
 The sales cycle is longer and the marketing funnel is deeper.
-It’s not uncommon to use case studies, whitepapers, ebooks, or other educational material (in addition to email series) in order to warm up a lead over time.
+It’s not uncommon to use case studies, whitepapers, ebooks, or other educational material (in addition to email series) to warm up a lead over time.

 Converting Cold Leads to Warm Leads

-B2B sales is contingent on building rapport with your prospects before labeling them as warm leads.
+B2B sales are contingent on building rapport with your prospects before labelling them as warm leads.

 This is where most of the sales effort falls short.

-The modern B2B process involves a ton of research and building a personal relationship before making an educated decision.
+The modern B2B process involves significant research and building a personal relationship before making an educated decision.

 The Nurture Process